whitesmith/quoi-mobile/README.md

 ### Android setup

-To write React Native apps for Android, you will need to install the Android SDK (and an Android emulator if you want to work on your app without having to use a physical device).
+For Android development, you will need to install the Android SDK (and an Android emulator if you want to work on your app without having to use a physical device).
 See [Android setup guide](https://facebook.github.io/react-native/docs/android-setup.html) for instructions on how to set up your Android environment.

 **Note:** When creating an emulator, I recommend you to use [Genymotion](https://www.genymotion.com/) instead of the stock Google emulator (instructions are in the above link also).